 The first stage in the geostatistical design of the study was a complete enumeration of households in the study region from August to November 2014; Geo-location data were collected using Global Positioning System (GPS) devices on Samsung Galaxy Tab 3 running Android 4.1 Jellybean Operating System, accurate to within 5 meters on open data kit (ODK) platform.
-We used the enumeration data to sample the first 100 households in each of the three focal areas using a spatially inhibitory random sampling design [22], to achieve approximately uniform coverage of each of the focal areas in the study-area.
+We used the enumeration data to sample the first 100 households in each of the three focal areas using a spatially inhibitory random sampling design [23], to achieve approximately uniform coverage of each of the focal areas in the study-area.
 The second round of sampling also followed a spatially inhibitory sample.
 At the end of these two initial and each subsequent sampling period, a standard operating procedure was followed in checking data for consistency and completeness before uploading them to an off-site database server.
 The accumulating data up to that period were analysed immediately and the prevalence prediction results fed into an adaptive sampling algorithm to inform the choice of new sampling locations in the next sampling round (after excluding already sampled households).
 We sampled 90 households per two months per focal area in each of the subsequent sampling rounds.
 Fig 2 shows a map of focal area B with an inset to demonstrate adaptive sampling in practice.
 Adaptive geostatistical designs are explained in more details by Chipeta et al [20].

-Figure 2: Adaptive sampling in practice, initial spatially inhibitory design samples augmented with adaptive design samples.
+Fig 2: Adaptive sampling in practice, initial spatially inhibitory design samples augmented with adaptive design samples.

 The map illustrates adaptive sampling in practice.
 All households in the study area are shown as grey dots.
 Results from the initial inhibitory random samples households (blue dots) and subsequent samples were used to generate the next adaptive samples (red, green and black dots).
 Each subsequent sample, used accruing data from previous sample results.
 Inset shows a zoomed-in subset of locations.